Policy last updated

 Minimum standards for school registration

-The Victorian Registration and Qualifications Authority Guidelines to the Minimum Standards and Requirements for School outlines that schools are required to provide all students with a planned and structured curriculum to equip them with the knowledge, skills and attributes needed to complete their schooling and to make a successful transition from school to work, training or further education.
+The Victorian Registration and Qualifications Authority's Guidelines to the Minimum Standards and Requirements for School outline that schools are required to provide all students with a planned and structured curriculum to equip them with the knowledge, skills and attributes needed to complete their schooling and to make a successful transition from school to work, training or further education.

 F–10 curriculum planning guidelines

-- The Victorian Curriculum and Assessment Authority (VCAA) provides curriculum planning guidelines for schools to support them in the design and delivery of high-quality school-based curriculum programs: VCAA Victorian Curriculum F-10 Revised curriculum planning and reporting .
+- updated curriculum planning guidelines to support schools in the design and delivery of high quality school-based curriculum programs: VCAA Victorian Curriculum F-10 Revised curriculum planning and reporting

-- The VCAA also provides a comprehensive online Curriculum Planning , which includes a self-assessment tool for schools and sample school-based curriculum plans.
+- a comprehensive online Curriculum Planning , which includes a self-assessment tool for schools and sample school-based curriculum plans.

 Victorian Government priorities and departmental policies

-The department provides information on the Victorian Teaching and Learning Model and its elements to support schools’ to enact their curriculum programs.
+The department provides information on the Victorian Teaching and Learning Model 2.0 (VTLM and its elements to support schools’ to enact their curriculum programs.

-Resources are available to schools to support them to comply with departmental policies.
+Resources are available to schools to support them to implement departmental policies.

-Victoria’s approach to teaching reading F-2 implementation supports available to schools include:
+Supports available to schools for implementing Victoria’s approach to teaching reading in F–2 include:

 - webinars and other professional learning opportunities to support implementation of this approach to teaching reading